kristinemlarson/gnssrefl/README.md

 No phase center offsets have been applied to these reflector heights.
 While these values are relatively small, we do plan to remove them in subsequent versions of the code.

+The L2C and L5 satellite lists are not time coded as they should be.
+I currently have a list from 2020.

 # Helper Codes